-It is recommended that MASONS 4.0mm galvanised Bricklock STR and CNR reinforcing, be installed in the middle of the mortar course within the top 2.0m of the veneer, spaced approximately 800mm apart and not in the same course as the ties.
-In plastered veneers, install at 800mm crs over the height of the veneer.
+It is recommended that galvanised wire joint reinforcement such as 'Bricklock STR' and 'Bricklock CNR' to be installed in the middle of the mortar bed thickness within the top 2.0 m of theveneer spaced approximately 800 mm apart and not in the same course as the ties.
+In plastered veneers, every 800 mm through the height of the veneer.